-Acute pain is a sudden, sharp feeling that is caused by something specific, such as a burn or pulled muscle.
-As discussed, acute pain is a bodily response triggered by the nervous system, alerting you to a possible threat or injury.
-It goes away once the threat is gone and the injury/illness has been resolved.
-Acute pain decreases in severity throughout the healing process, which typically lasts from days to weeks, often tapering off to a dull pain, which itself usually goes away once healing is complete.
+Acute pain is a sudden, sharp feeling caused by something specific, such as a burn or pulled muscle.
+It's a bodily response triggered by the nervous system, alerting you to a possible threat or injury.
+It generally lifts once the threat is gone and the injury or illness has been resolved.
+Acute pain decreases in severity throughout the healing process, which typically lasts from days to weeks and often tapers to a dull pain before it dissipates completely.

 Chronic pain, on the other hand, is different.
 As its name suggests, it persists.
-Even after the injury has healed or the illness has subsided, the pain signals our brain to keep firing the nervous system for months — or years — thereafter.
+Even after the injury has healed or the illness has subsided, the pain prompts our brain to keep firing signals to the nervous system for months — or years — thereafter.
 When pain lasts for three to six months or more, doctors define it as chronic pain.
-Usually, chronic pain arises from a known injury or illness, but sometimes it comes about without an apparent precipitating event such as joint pain from slowly progressive arthritis or simply waking up with pain without knowing how it started.
+Usually, chronic pain arises from a known injury or illness, but sometimes it occurs without an apparent precipitating event.
+It's possible, for example, for joint pain to happen during slowly progressive arthritis or to simply wake up with pain and not know why it's there.

-To put it grimly: chronic pain is a severe problem.
-In a 2018 report, the Centers for Disease Control and Prevention (CDC) estimated that 1 in 5 American adults — or 50 million people — suffer from chronic pain.
-Of these, 20 million suffer from high-impact chronic pain, defined as chronic pain that results in disability or a critical limitation to life or work activities.
+Chronic pain is a severe problem.
+In a 2018 report, the Centers for Disease Control and Prevention (CDC) estimated that 1 in 5 American adults — or about 50 million people — suffer from chronic pain.
+Of these, 20 million have high-impact chronic pain, defined as chronic pain that results in a disability or a critical limitation to one's life or work activities.
 When your body hurts day after day, it can significantly impact not only your physical health but your mental and emotional wellbeing, too.

-About a quarter of people who suffer from chronic pain develop Chronic Pain Syndrome (CPS), which is when those who are experiencing chronic pain develop symptoms associated with pain, like depression, anxiety, and sleep disturbances.
-For those who develop CPS, the psychological effects can be severe and just as debilitating as the pain itself.
-CPS is highly unpleasant, disruptive and can greatly diminish the long-term quality of life.
+About a quarter of people who suffer from chronic pain develop Chronic Pain Syndrome (CPS), which involves developing pain-associated symptoms like depression, anxiety, and sleep disturbances.
+The psychological effects of CPS can be severe and just as debilitating as the pain itself.
+CPS is highly unpleasant, potentially disruptive, and able to greatly diminish one's quality of life.

-Overall, the universe of chronic pain is large and diverse, spanning many different body systems, as well as pain symptoms and degrees of severity.
 It is essential to recognize that each patient’s chronic pain experience is unique.
-Because of this, there is no one-size-fits-all approach to managing or treating chronic pain conditions.
+So there is no one-size-fits-all approach to managing or treating chronic pain conditions.

 Common chronic pain conditions

-Although chronic pain can occur without any obvious precipitating event, it begins after an injury or illness for most people.
-Most often, it’s from a musculoskeletal injury, nervous system injury or dysfunction, a chronic disease, or an autoimmune disorder.
+Although chronic pain can happen without any obvious precipitating event, for most people it begins after an injury or illness.
+Most often, chronic pain is due to a musculoskeletal injury, a nervous system injury or dysfunction, a chronic disease, or an autoimmune disorder.
 Some of the common injuries or health conditions that can lead to chronic pain include past acute injuries or surgeries, infections, back problems, migraines or other types of headaches, arthritis, nerve damage and fibromyalgia.